xhuriken/Plugins-Java/README.md

 'Imokia' was a plugin with a 'ping' commands.

 'Imokia2' was the plugin of imokia with DataBase.
-I used an extension here:
+I used an extension here: Obsolete

 please visit his github to support it.
 Thx !